amd/Quark/docs/source/pytorch/tutorial_rotation.rst

 Expanding with more models
 --------------------------

-We provide examples for some typical large language models (LLMs).
-However, if users want to try these strategies with new models, they may need to follow several steps.
+Examples are provided for some typical large language models (LLMs).
+However, if you want to try these strategies with new models, you may need to follow several steps.

-For Smooth, user could set hyperparameters and layer patterns manully with code or JSON file.
-Besides, we provide scripts for generating config automatically.
+For Smooth, you can set hyperparameters and layer patterns manually with code or a JSON file.
+In addition, scripts are provided for generating the configuration automatically.

-For Rotation, users simply need to enable the rotation option.
-Quark-Torch supports analyzing the model structure with the torch.compile graph, helping users identify if there are any pattern layers that could be rotated.
-This feature is very user-friendly.
+For Rotation, you simply need to enable the rotation option.
+AMD Quark-Torch supports analyzing the model structure with the ``torch.compile`` graph, helping you identify if there are any pattern layers that could be rotated.
+This feature is user-friendly.